 Phoenix is famous for being in The Valley of the Sun.
 This moniker effectively describes the climate in the region: it receives a lot of sunshine and little rainfall throughout the year.

-It can be boiling in the summer for most parts of Phoenix, Arizona.
-This is all thanks to the location of the city, being in the Sonoran Desert.
+It can be super hot in the summer for most parts of Phoenix, Arizona.
+This is all thanks to the city’s location in the Sonoran Desert.

 What food is Phoenix known for?